MeteoSwiss/opendata/docs/e-forecast-data/e2-e3-numerical-weather-forecasting-model.md

 ### Example notebooks: From retrieval to Visualization

-These [Jupyter notebook examples](https://github.com/MeteoSwiss/opendata-nwp-demos) provide access to and processing of numerical weather prediction (NWP) model data from MeteoSwiss.
+These [Jupyter notebooks](https://github.com/MeteoSwiss/opendata-nwp-demos) provide examples of how to access and process numerical weather prediction (NWP) model data from MeteoSwiss.

 ## Model specifications